kaakaa/pflenker.github.io/_pages/about.md

 image: /images/avatar_full.png
 excerpt: "Meet Philipp Flenker - a Software Engineering expert from Germany."
 ---
 Hallo und Hi There, thanks for stopping by!
-I'm Philipp, a Software Engineering Manager residing in Luedinghausen, North-Rhine Westphalia, Germany, with a focus on building happy and productive teams.
+I'm Philipp, an Engineering Manager residing in Luedinghausen, North-Rhine Westphalia, Germany, with a focus on building happy and productive teams.